mysql-net/MySqlConnector/docs/content/troubleshooting/failed-add-reference-comerr.md

 After doing this, the installation of MySql.Data 8.0.32 should succeed.
 A full conversion to SDK-style projects should not be required.

-### Workaround

-A workaround is to downgrade to MySql.Data 8.0.31 or earlier.